cwarlysolsberg/GWAS_Tutorial/docs/QC.md

 ??? note "PLINK reports the following output: "

     ```bash
+    plink --bfile $FILESET.maf --indep-pairwise 50 5 0.5
     PLINK v1.90b6.17 64-bit (28 Apr 2020)          www.cog-genomics.org/plink/1.9/
     (C) 2005-2020 Shaun Purcell, Christopher Chang   GNU General Public License v3
     Logging to plink.log.
     Options in effect:
       --bfile HapMap_3_r3_1.maf
       --indep-pairwise 50 5 0.5

     12574 MB RAM detected; reserving 6287 MB for main workspace.
-      1181555 variants loaded from .bim file.
+    1073226 variants loaded from .bim file.
     164 people (80 males, 84 females) loaded from .fam.
     112 phenotype values loaded from .fam.
     Using 1 thread (no multithreaded calculations invoked).
     Before main variant filters, 112 founders and 52 nonfounders present.
     Calculating allele frequencies... done.
-      Total genotyping rate is 0.998056.
+    Total genotyping rate is 0.998039.
-      1181555 variants and 164 people pass filters and QC.
+    1073226 variants and 164 people pass filters and QC.
     Among remaining phenotypes, 56 are cases and 56 are controls.
 (52 phenotypes
     are missing.)
-      Pruned 72903 variants from chromosome 1, leaving 24160.
+    Pruned 67124 variants from chromosome 1, leaving 20596.
-      Pruned 75153 variants from chromosome 2, leaving 23660.
+    Pruned 69461 variants from chromosome 2, leaving 20337.
-      Pruned 61650 variants from chromosome 3, leaving 20461.
+    Pruned 57330 variants from chromosome 3, leaving 17532.
-      Pruned 54811 variants from chromosome 4, leaving 18296.
+    Pruned 50485 variants from chromosome 4, leaving 15644.
-      Pruned 56844 variants from chromosome 5, leaving 18953.
+    Pruned 52786 variants from chromosome 5, leaving 16231.
-      Pruned 59571 variants from chromosome 6, leaving 19561.
+    Pruned 55187 variants from chromosome 6, leaving 16566.
-      Pruned 48413 variants from chromosome 7, leaving 16750.
+    Pruned 44767 variants from chromosome 7, leaving 14337.
-      Pruned 48619 variants from chromosome 8, leaving 15872.
+    Pruned 45018 variants from chromosome 8, leaving 13625.
-      Pruned 40446 variants from chromosome 9, leaving 14535.
+    Pruned 37678 variants from chromosome 9, leaving 12654.
-      Pruned 47072 variants from chromosome 10, leaving 16128.
+    Pruned 43374 variants from chromosome 10, leaving 13851.
-      Pruned 45486 variants from chromosome 11, leaving 14872.
+    Pruned 42449 variants from chromosome 11, leaving 12835.
-      Pruned 42862 variants from chromosome 12, leaving 15242.
+    Pruned 39534 variants from chromosome 12, leaving 13031.
-      Pruned 33176 variants from chromosome 13, leaving 11579.
+    Pruned 30539 variants from chromosome 13, leaving 9951.
-      Pruned 28366 variants from chromosome 14, leaving 10326.
+    Pruned 26275 variants from chromosome 14, leaving 8869.
-      Pruned 25759 variants from chromosome 15, leaving 9544.
+    Pruned 23752 variants from chromosome 15, leaving 8256.
-      Pruned 26582 variants from chromosome 16, leaving 10645.
+    Pruned 24630 variants from chromosome 16, leaving 9189.
-      Pruned 22401 variants from chromosome 17, leaving 9445.
+    Pruned 20966 variants from chromosome 17, leaving 8152.
-      Pruned 25359 variants from chromosome 18, leaving 9545.
+    Pruned 23347 variants from chromosome 18, leaving 8308.
-      Pruned 14712 variants from chromosome 19, leaving 7083.
+    Pruned 13565 variants from chromosome 19, leaving 6097.
-      Pruned 22353 variants from chromosome 20, leaving 8463.
+    Pruned 20631 variants from chromosome 20, leaving 7317.
-      Pruned 12010 variants from chromosome 21, leaving 4745.
+    Pruned 11312 variants from chromosome 21, leaving 4170.
-      Pruned 11899 variants from chromosome 22, leaving 5243.
+    Pruned 10938 variants from chromosome 22, leaving 4530.
     Pruning complete.
-876447 of 1181555 variants removed.
+811148 of 1073226 variants removed.
-      Marker lists written to plink.prune.in and plink.prune.out .
+    Marker lists written to plink.prune.in and plink.prune.out
       ```

 The list of SNP rsIDs kept by the pruning procedure is given by plink.prune.in.
-The SNPs that are removed (876,447 of 1,181,555 variants), as they were in linkage disequilibrium with one or more of the SNPs in plink.prune.in, are listed in plink.prune.out
+The SNPs that are removed (811,148 of 1,073,226 variants), as they were in linkage disequilibrium with one or more of the SNPs in plink.prune.in, are listed in plink.prune.out

 ??? note "Inspect plink.prune.in: "